tensorflow/tfx/docs/guide/schemagen.md

 review and modify it as needed.

 * Consumes: Statistics from a `StatisticsGen` component
-* Output: A data schema proto
+* Emits: A data schema proto

 Here's an excerpt from a schema proto: